 Obtained defense verdict for Cook County Sheriff's Office and management in a massive trial following 2006 Jail Escape.

 Obtained dismissal of all whistleblower claims raised by employees of the Cook County Juvenile Temporary Detention Center in federal district court action.
 Claims included allegations of corruption, abuse of overtime, and misappropriation of funding, as well as claims of systematic abuse of detainees over more than a decade-long period.
-All claims dismissed with prejudice.
+All claims were dismissed with prejudice.

-Negotiated $5.65 Million settlement on behalf of Illinois State Treasurer Alexi Giannoulias in a surety bond claim involving a foreclosed hotel in Springfield, Illinois.
+Negotiated a $5.65 Million settlement on behalf of Illinois State Treasurer Alexi Giannoulias in a surety bond claim involving a foreclosed hotel in Springfield, Illinois.

 Successfully defended client, a security contractor, in 10 consolidated cases following the collapse of a 100’ scaffold from the 42nd floor of the John Hancock Center.